 A fuel oil spill on December 20, 2019 resulted in contamination of the water source for the City of Cumberland, a Consumer Advisory to refrain from using tap water for any purpose, and widespread water outages.

-The Department for Environmental Protection (DEP), within which the water system to enable enhanced water treatment.
-With all stakeholders working together, water to the city was restored on Christmas Eve.
+The Department for Environmental Protection (DEP), within which the Division is organized, donated truckloads of water to the city, which the Division helped distribute.
+In the interim, the Kentucky Rural Water Association (KRWA) assisted in mobilizing a carbon feeder from another water system to enable enhanced water treatment.
+With all